389 Pontiac Engine Build

 Article by Mark Trotta

-Besides a variety of displacements, Pontiac V-8 blocks saw a number of other changes over the years, including starter locations, main-journal diameters, engine-mounting points, and transmission bell-housing bolt patterns.
+Besides a variety of displacements, Pontiac V-8 blocks saw a number of minor changes over the years, including starter locations, main-journal diameters, engine-mounting points, and transmission bell-housing bolt patterns.

 Once the motor was out of the car and secured onto the engine stand, the engine overhaul began with cleaning and disassembly.
 This was followed by careful inspection and measuring of internal components.

-The cylinder bores measured .040" over, so it had been previously apart and rebuilt.
-There were no ridges on the top of the cylinder walls, and since all eight bores were in allowable tolerance, honing and re-ringing the pistons was in order.
+The cylinder bores were a fresh .040" over, indicating a fairly recent rebuild.
+There were no ridges on the top of the cylinder walls, so all that was needed was honing and re-ringing the pistons.

 Engine bolts and bolt threads were cleaned and tapped.